DarthLilo/MagnetLock/README.md

-# MagnetLock
+# AltMagnetLock

-A simple Lethal Company mod to disable the magnet switch in orbit!
+This is a fork of [MagnetLock]() by DarthLilo.

-Designed to use with mods such as [CelestialTint](https://thunderstore.io/c/lethal-company/p/sfDesat/Celestial_Tint/) or other mods which allow you to exit the ship during orbit.
+It includes a patch that prevents mods from interacting with the magnet directly while the ship is landing or in orbit.

-Built for Lethal Company v55
+Built for Lethal Company v61